 rites with approval of the church's board.
 Click

 here to begin the ordination process ... it only

 takes a few minutes!

-* — Most states have no training or educational
+* — Most states have minimal training or educational

 requirements for ceremonial ministers, although you are required